Slave Girls from Beyond Infinity: Plot

 Daria and Tisa, two nubile female prisoners, clad only in rough-cut rabbit skin bikinis, break out of their cell in a space gulag, overpower their guards, and escape in a shuttlecraft.

 The ship mysteriously malfunctions and the girls crash land on a nearby habitable world where they become the guests of Zed, a man with a scarred face who lives in a large fortress.
 He is the planet’s sole sentient inhabitant and is guarded by two robots who also act as the fortress' keepers.

 Given new clothes, the girls are invited to join Zed for an evening meal at his table.
 At dinner, the two girls meet two other survivors from another crash-landing who are also Zed’s guests, Rik and his sister Shala.
 They warn the girls that something is not right about Zed and that other survivors of their crash have disappeared.

 A late night visit to Zed’s secret trophy room reveals all.
 The walls are lined with the heads of dozens of Zed’s previous guests whom he hunted for sport.

 Realizing they're next, Rik and Daria sneak out into the jungle several hours before dawn to set traps and survey the area.
-In the meantime, Zed takes Shala prisoner and forces himself on her to goad Rik into participating in the hunt.
+In the meantime, Zed takes Shala prisoner and rapes her to goad Rik into participating in the hunt.
 Zed sends an android to ensure the guests are in bed where they're supposed to be, but Rik and Daria are still out.
 Tisa intercepts the android on its way to check the rooms and distracts it by going skinny dipping.
 Eventually, Zed goes up to check the rooms himself.
 As Rik and Daria are coming in the window, they hear Zed approaching, strip, and jump into bed, pretending to have been having sex.
-Once Zed leaves, the pretend sex becomes real lovemaking, and the two lie in bed talking about having found purpose and contentment.
+Once Zed leaves, the pretend sex becomes real sex, and the two lie in bed talking about having found purpose and contentment.